investigativedata/investigraph/docs/tutorial.md

     investigraph run gdho -b github/investigraph-datasets

-## optional: use python code to transform data
+## Optional: use python code to transform data

 Instead of writting the ftm mapping in the `config.yml`, which can be a bit limiting for advanced use cases, you can instead write arbitray python code.
 By convention, the code lives next to the config file in a script called `parse.py` which needs a function called `parse`.
 This function takes 2 parameters: A flow run context and an extracted record from the source.